ethereum/devp2p/caps/eth.md

 Reply to GetBlockHeaders.
 The items in the list (following the message ID) are block headers in the format described in the main Ethereum specification, previously asked for in a GetBlockHeaders message.
 This may validly contain no block headers if no block headers were able to be returned for the GetBlockHeaders query.
+The number of headers that can be requested in a single message may be subject to implementation-defined limits.

 ### GetBlockBodies (0x05)

 `[hash_0: B_32, hash_1: B_32, ...]`

 Require peer to return a BlockBodies message.
 Specify the set of blocks that we're interested in with the hashes.
+The number of blocks that can be requested in a single message may be subject to implementation-defined limits.

 ### BlockBodies (0x06)